rulerofoz/AnotherStockMix/README.md

 - **File Uploads**: Fixed the issue where a lot of SO files didn't upload.
 Sorry for the inconvenience!
 - **Backgrounds**: Emulators now have working backgrounds!
+- **Backgrounds**: The backgrounds are also darker and the correct aspect ratio!

 ## Future Plans

-- I'm going to darken the emulator background pictures so you can see the labels better.

-- I'm also going to fix their aspect ratios.

 - I'd love to figure out how to get PrtMaster on here.
 Might have to "borrow" it from another repo.